ric2b/Vivaldi-browser/chromium/media/base/status.md

 with debugging, without adding slowdowns due to returning large structs, pointers, or more complicated types.

-TypedStatus<T> should be specialized with a traits struct that defines:
+TypedStatus<T> should be instantiated with a traits struct that defines:

   Codes - enum (usually enum class) that would be the return type, if we weren't
           using TypedStatus.
   static constexpr StatusGroupType Group() { return "NameOfStatus"; }

+  // If DefaultEnumValue is present, then it returns the code that should be
+  // treated as the common, optimized case.
+Generally, this is the "success"
+  // case, unless you are unlucky.
+This function can be omitted if you do not
-  static constexpr absl::optional<Codes> DefaultEnumValue() {
+  // want any of the codes to be optimized. static constexpr Codes DefaultEnumValue() {
-    return Codes::kCodeThatShouldBeSuperOptimizedEGSuccess;
+    return Codes::kCodeThatShouldBeSuperOptimized;
-    // Can return nullopt to optimize none of them.
-No idea why you'd do that.
   }

 Typically one would: